Loading of atoms into an optical trap with high initial phase-space density: Loading dynamics

-The values of the fitted two-body loss coefficients shown in Fig. \ref{fig:Randb}(b) are comparable to the results in \cite{PhysRevA.62.013406}.
+The values of the fitted two-body loss coefficients shown in Fig. \ref{fig:Randb}(b) are comparable to the results in \cite{PhysRevA.62.013406}, in which $\beta'$ of several $10^{-6}$ (atoms s) $^{-1}$ is reported for a trap beam of $w_0$ = 26 $\mu$m.
 As already discussed in \cite{PhysRevA.62.013406}, the two-body loss is mainly caused by light-assisted collisions.
-The observed increase in $\beta'$ with the increase of $P$ is reasonable because the light-assisted collision loss rate is proportional to the inverse of the trap volume and a large $P$ leads to tight confinement.
-The molasses loss rate $\gamma_\mathrm{M}$ is approximately 140 s$^{-1}$ for any $P$, which is consistent with the decrease of the number of atoms in the molasses.
+The molasses loss rate $\gamma_\mathrm{M}$ is around 50 s$^{-1}$ for any $P$, which is consistent with the decrease of the number of atoms in the molasses.